-The player who is guilty of bad behaviour, or worse, violence towards an official, an Umpire, another player or a spectator incurs one or several of the following penalties, depending on the seriousness of the offence.
+The player who is guilty of bad behavior, or worse, violence towards an official, an Umpire, another player or a spectator incurs one or several of the following penalties, depending on the seriousness of the offence.

-- 1) Exclusion from the competition.

-- 2) Withdrawal of licence.

-- 3) Confiscation or restitution of expenses and prizes.
+- 1) Exclusion from the competition. - 2) Withdrawal of license or of the official document. - 3) Confiscation or restitution of expenses and prizes.